OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 Actions required to upgrade Octopus Deploy can be automated.
 This guides provides the steps necessary to do so.

-!include <upgrade-octopus-backup-master-key>

 ## Overview

+This process is designed to follow best practices, including enabling maintenance mode along with backing up the database and master key.

+### Process

 In general, the automatic upgrade process should:

+1. Backup master key and license
 1. Check for new version
 1. Enable [maintenance mode](/docs/administration/managing-infrastructure/maintenance-mode.md)
 1. Stop the instance
+1. Backup the database
 1. Download and install the MSI
 1. Upgrade the database
 1. Start the instance back up

+!include <upgrade-octopus-backup-master-key>

-## Checking for new versions
+#### Checking for new versions

 There are two URLs which provide version information for Octopus Deploy.